Urban and Land Use Planners

 Job prospects in this occupation are fair.

-Except for a slight slowdown in the mid-90s as a result of government cutbacks, the number of urban and land use planners has grown significantly over the past few years.
-These changes are mainly due to the increasing complexity of issues related to the use of land, both rural and urban.
-Because these issues will remain important over the next few years, the number of urban and land use planners should continue to grow significantly.
+The number of urban and land use planners has grown slightly over the past few years.
+This growth is mainly due to the increasing complexity of issues related to the use of land, both rural and urban.
+Because these issues will remain important over the next few years, the number of urban and land use planners should continue to grow slightly.

 Sources of employment

-Most new employment opportunities will come from employment increase and positions that are vacated by urban and land use planners who retire or change occupations.
+Most new employment opportunities will come from positions that are vacated by urban and land use planners who retire or change occupations.
 Experience acquired in this area is useful in getting other jobs that are related to land use planning and in getting promotions to management positions, mainly in public administration.
+Some other opportunities will result from employment increase.

 Employment opportunities are available to people with a bachelor's or master's degree in urban and regional planning.
-Not many positions will be filled by unemployed urban and land use planners because the unemployment rate is relatively low in this occupation, and by immigrants who satisfy employer requirements, because the proportion of immigrants in this occupation was relatively low in 2006 (5% compared with 12% in all occupations), according to census data.
+Not many positions will be filled by unemployed urban and land use planners because the unemployment rate is relatively low in this occupation.
+Other opportunities will become available for immigrants who meet this occupation requirements.
+Although the percentage of immigrants in this occupation in 2011 was lower than in all occupations (10% compared with 14%, according to the National Household Survey data), positions are accessible to newcomers.

-Although growth prospects for this occupation are quite good, the labour market situation of these graduates could deteriorate somewhat over the next few years, while still remaining acceptable.
-The number of graduates with a bachelor's degree in urban and regional planning almost tripled between 2001 and 2009, while master's graduates doubled.
+Although growth prospects for this occupation are significant, the labour market situation of these graduates could deteriorate somewhat over the next few years, while still remaining acceptable.
+The number of graduates with a bachelor's degree in urban and regional planning more than tripled between 2001 and 2011, while master's graduates doubled.
 Thus, competition will be stronger for the fewer jobs becoming available.

-According to the census data, in 2006 approximately 56% of urban and land use planners were working in public administration, mainly at the municipal level (49%).
-There were significant numbers in professional, scientific and technical services (27%), mainly in architectural, engineering and related services (21%), an industry that includes planning offices.
+According to the National Household Survey data, in 2011 approximately 59% of urban and land use planners were working in public administration, mainly at the municipal level (42%).
+There were significant numbers in professional, scientific and technical services (25%), mainly in architectural, engineering and related services (21%), an industry that includes planning offices.

 Changes in employment in this occupation depend primarily on the demand for urban and land use planning services.

-The demand for urban and land use planning rose sharply until the mid-90s.
-This increase stemmed largely from the movement of people from rural to urban areas, but also from downtown areas to the suburbs.
+The demand for urban and land use planning rose sharply since the end of the 90s.
+This increase stems largely from the movement of people from rural to urban areas, but also from downtown areas to the suburbs.
 Issues such as population aging, rising awareness of environmental issues and the need to balance economic, cultural and social land uses also started to put pressure on municipalities and other levels of government.

-In view of these factors, it is expected that the number of urban and land use planners will increase significantly over the next few years.
-Only the ever-precarious state of public finances could reduce the extent of this increase.
+In view of these factors, it is expected that the number of urban and land use planners will increase slightly over the next few years.

 Education and Training